atolab/zenoh-c/docs/api.rst

   .. c:member:: z_vle_t time

-    The time.
+    The time as a 64-bit long, where:

+        - The higher 32-bit represent the number of seconds since midnight, January 1, 1970 UTC
+        - The lower 32-bit represent a fraction of 1 second.

   .. c:member:: uint8_t clock_id[16]

-    The unique identifyer of the clock that generated this timestamp.
+    The unique identifier of the clock that generated this timestamp.

 .. c:type:: struct zn_data_info_t